metamx/rainer/README.md

 # <img width="175" alt="Rainer" src="https://cloud.githubusercontent.com/assets/1214075/3219469/f5fdd28c-eff5-11e3-9914-2e86429dfe79.jpg" />

-Rainer helps you deal with namespaces of versioned key/value pairs called "commits".
-It includes a variety of APIs that can collectively provide a full audit trail, concurrency-safe updates, local caching, immediate cluster notifications, and easy client integration.
+Rainer is a configuration management library that is based around versioned key/value pairs called "commits".
+It includes a variety of APIs that can collectively provide a full audit trail, concurrency-safe updates, local caching, immediate notifications, and easy client integration.
 The Rainer APIs can be used independently, or they can be used together as part of a powerful configuration management system.

 ## Commits